 The new model provides equal opportunities for the complainant and respondent to comment during the investigation and adjudication process and to offer witnesses and evidence.
 Both students also have an equal right to appeal a decision or sanction, and to participate during the appeal process.

-Because these processes can be complex, all UC campuses provide resources to help both student complainants and respondents understand their rights and the investigation and adjudication process.
-Complainants can contact their confidential campus CARE Office.
-Respondents can contact their campus Respondent Services Coordinator.
+Respondent Services Coordinator.
 Both resources also provide referrals to other services, such as counseling and academic support.
 Both students may be accompanied by a support person and an advisor of their choice, including an attorney, at any stage of the process.

 UC aims to provide clear, timely and consistent communication.
 The appropriate campus personnel will keep the complainant and respondent informed throughout the process.
 They will each receive a letter notifying them when an investigation begins.
 At the end of the investigation, they will each be notified of the investigation’s factual findings and recommendations about policy violations and given a copy of the report.
 Both students also will receive the decision about whether the charges were substantiated, any sanctions imposed and options to appeal.
 If either student chooses to appeal, both students can participate in the appeal and will be notified of the results of the appeal.

-The complainant can contact the CARE Office, and the respondent can contact the Respondent Services Coordinator at any time for help in determining the status of the complaint.
+Respondent Services Coordinator at any time for help in determining the status of the complaint.

 On July 1, 2017, UC announced new systemwide procedures for investigating, adjudicating and determining sanctions in sexual harassment and sexual violence cases that involve faculty and staff.
 These new procedures, which campuses will locally implement no later than Sept.
 1, 2017, will increase consistency and transparency across the UC system and aim to ensure a timely and appropriate resolution to these cases.